To Build a Seamless Transit System, Governance Reforms Must Accompany New Funding

 In contrast with the Bay Area, regions with connected, easy-to-use transit systems and growing transit use — like Vancouver, Seattle, or Frankfurt — have accountable, effective public authorities that oversee an entire region and act as a “Transit Network Manager”.
 These authorities strategically plan and manage a regional network made up of multiple transit operators, ensuring it is easy-to use for passengers.
 Transit fares, maps, and information are simple and standardized; buses travel quickly on major roads without getting stuck in traffic, and make timed connections with trains and ferries; and frequent, reliable transit routes connect all parts of the region.
 For transit riders, the experience is seamless.

-The Bay Area has no such “Transportation Network Manager”, and therefore, no accountability for the overall quality and performance of the transit network.
+The Bay Area has no such “Transit Network Manager”, and therefore, no accountability for the overall quality and performance of the transit network.
 Customers pay a different fare each time they transfer between one of the region’s 27 transit agencies; schedules and routes are not coordinated; transit expansion projects are planned in isolation from one other instead of as a cohesive network, and regularly go over budget; buses carrying dozens regularly get stuck in traffic behind cars.

-As long as the Bay Area continues to spend money without a clearly defined Transportation Network Manager — with the appropriate authority, legislative mandate, and resources to create an integrated system — the promise of a world-class, seamless system being promoted as an outcome of a regional funding measure cannot be realized.
+As long as the Bay Area continues to spend money without a clearly defined Transit Network Manager — with the appropriate authority, legislative mandate, and resources to create an integrated system — the promise of a world-class, seamless system being promoted as an outcome of a regional funding measure cannot be realized.

 The Solution to this Mess: A Commission on Bay Area Transportation Governance and Funding